kmammou/v-hacd/README.md

 Example: TestVHACD beshon.obj -e 0.01 -d 15 -r 10000000 -r 128

-In most cases this may be overkill for your use case but if you have say machined parts with sharp angles, these settings have a better chance of giving a good result.
+Usually this may be overkill for your use case but if you have say machined parts with sharp angles, these settings have a better chance of giving a good result.

 Note that setting the maximum decomposition depth to 15 will make the tool run a very long time (possibly multiple minutes) but it will likely give the most precise results.